JuliaSmoothOptimizers/RegularizedOptimization.jl/paper/paper.md

 Large collections of such problems are available in [Cutest.jl](https://github.com/JuliaSmoothOptimizers/CUTEst.jl) [@orban-siqueira-cutest-2020] and [OptimizationProblems.jl](https://github.com/JuliaSmoothOptimizers/OptimizationProblems.jl) [@migot-orban-siqueira-optimizationproblems-2023].
 Another option is to use [RegularizedProblems.jl](https://github.com/JuliaSmoothOptimizers/RegularizedProblems.jl), which provides problem instances commonly used in the nonsmooth optimization literature.

-On the other hand, Hessian approximations of these functions, including quasi-Newton and diagonal schemes, can be specified through [LinearOperators.jl](https://github.com/JuliaSmoothOptimizers/LinearOperators.jl), which represents Hessians as linear operators and implements efficient Hessian–vector products.
+On the other hand, nonsmooth terms $h$ can be modeled using [ProximalOperators.jl](https://github.com/JuliaSmoothOptimizers/ProximalOperators.jl), which provides a broad collection of nonsmooth functions, together with [ShiftedProximalOperators.jl](https://github.com/JuliaSmoothOptimizers/ShiftedProximalOperators.jl), which provides shifted proximal mappings for nonsmooth functions.

-Finally, nonsmooth terms $h$ can be modeled using [ProximalOperators.jl](https://github.com/JuliaSmoothOptimizers/ProximalOperators.jl), which provides a broad collection of nonsmooth functions, together with [ShiftedProximalOperators.jl](https://github.com/JuliaSmoothOptimizers/ShiftedProximalOperators.jl), which provides shifted proximal mappings for nonsmooth functions.
+## Support for Hessians and Hessian approximations of the smooth part $f$

-## Support for Hessians of the smooth part $f$
+In contrast to [ProximalAlgorithms.jl](https://github.com/JuliaFirstOrder/ProximalAlgorithms.jl), [RegularizedOptimization.jl](https://github.com/JuliaSmoothOptimizers/RegularizedOptimization.jl) methods such as **R2N** and **TR** methods support exact Hessians as well as several Hessian approximations of $f$, which can significantly improve convergence rates—especially for ill-conditioned problems.

-In contrast to [ProximalAlgorithms.jl](https://github.com/JuliaFirstOrder/ProximalAlgorithms.jl), [RegularizedOptimization.jl](https://github.com/JuliaSmoothOptimizers/RegularizedOptimization.jl) methods such as **R2N** and **TR** support Hessians of $f$, which can significantly improve convergence rates, especially for ill-conditioned problems.
+Exact Hessians can be obtained via automatic differentiation through [ADNLPModels.jl](https://github.com/JuliaSmoothOptimizers/ADNLPModels.jl) or supplied directly as Hessian–vector products $v \mapsto Hv$.

-Hessians can be obtained via automatic differentiation through [ADNLPModels.jl](https://github.com/JuliaSmoothOptimizers/ADNLPModels.jl) or supplied directly as Hessian–vector products $v \mapsto Hv$.
+Hessian approximations (e.g., quasi-Newton and diagonal schemes) can be specified via [LinearOperators.jl](https://github.com/JuliaSmoothOptimizers/LinearOperators.jl), which represents Hessians as linear operators and provides efficient implementations of Hessian–vector products.

-This enables algorithms to exploit second-order information without explicitly forming dense (or sparse) Hessians, which is often prohibitively expensive in both computation and memory, particularly in high-dimensional settings.
+This design allows algorithms to exploit second-order information **without** explicitly forming dense (or even sparse) Hessian matrices, which is often prohibitively expensive in time and memory, particularly at large scale.

 ## Requirements of the RegularizedProblems.jl